laminas/laminas-hydrator/docs/book/v3/quick-start.md

-# zend-hydrator
+# laminas-hydrator

 Hydration is the act of populating an object from a set of data.

-zend-hydrator is a simple component to provide mechanisms both for hydrating objects, as well as extracting data sets from them.
+laminas-hydrator is a simple component to provide mechanisms both for hydrating objects, as well as extracting data sets from them.

 The component consists of interfaces, and several implementations for common use cases.